 Spiekermann, known as a digital trailblazer, has recently been spending a lot of time in his letterpress shop.
 He explained that it was his love of type (read: good type) motivated him to join the initiative.

 “The written word is to culture what air is to living beings.
 Air only ever becomes a topic of conversation when it is bad.
 It’s the same with typography!
 In the Bauhaus, they wanted to pass on taste to the masses,” says Spiekermann.

 Where the Bauhaus designers strayed, he says, was trying to apply architectural ideas about standardization and geometry to typography.
 “They asked, ‘How can we get away from these handmade types?
 Why don’t we streamline the look of typefaces?
 Then everyone will be able to make type!’”

 The results were sometimes stunning . . . but awkward.
 Geometry in type design can go too far.
 “A circle needs to be bigger than a square to look the same size.
 If you look at the proportions, they were struggling to make type simple.
 But some of it was just ugly.”

-And while the posters and signage of the Bauhaus had wide influence, no typefaces were produced in the school’s history.
-Spiekermann asked, “Those people in 1925—if they had a computer and FontLab or Glyphs—might they have created usable types?”
-He added, “We did what they would have done if they had the tools.”
+And while the posters and signage of the Bauhaus had wide influence, no actual typefaces were produced in the school’s history.
+Spiekermann asks, “If those people in 1925 had a computer and FontLab or Glyphs—might they have created usable types?”
+He added, “We just did what they would have done if they had the tools.”

 If you ask Spiekermann, this attention and appreciation goes a long way: “There’s still this democratization movement today, but for it to work we need systems.
 When designing a typeface, you don’t just draw an A and a B; you draw 400 characters.
 If that isn’t system work, I don’t know what is.”